Doug-Murphy/GroceryStoreSimulatorMods/README.md

 The keybind is configurable in the config.lua file similar to other mods.

+## Shift Starter
+How many times have you loaded your game _right_ after a shift starts and you have to run the store by yourself until the next shift begins?
+That's no fun!
+You hired those employees for them to work during their shift, no questions asked and no thanks given!
+With this mod, no matter what time it is when you load your game the bus will arrive bringing you your employees!

 ### Known Issues/Future Work
 - If a player who is not the player executing the box deletion is carrying an empty box, the box is deleted and that player will be unable to pick anything else up until they leave and rejoin the session.